emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-to-c1-using-immersion-despite-being-busy-and-disorganized.md

 Podcasts and audiobooks were _critical_.
 I really think they're the only way to rack up enough hours of input to learn well if you have a normal life and a normal load of chores and obligations.

 I figured out pretty early that I could understand German content about science particularly well thanks to my familiarity with the topics and to the significant overlaps in German and English scientific vocabulary.
-[German science YouTube channels were a large source of my input, and I wrote up a list of my favorites here.]()
+German science YouTube channels were a large source of my input (and still are).
+If you're also a science nerd, check out my <a href="https://www.monoglotanxiety.com/blog/german-science-youtube-channels/" target="_blank">list of 10 great German science YouTube channels</a>.

 > **Podcasts and audiobooks were _critical_**.
 I really think they're the only way to rack up enough hours of input to learn well if you have a normal life and a normal load of chores and obligations.